kumarmukesh4/angular-setup-scss-ngMaterial/README.md

 # create project setup using angular with scss
    ng new #project-name# --style=scss
 # create a custom material module
-Angular Material module will be a central place where you can include all material module ng generate module app-material
+Angular Material module will be a central place where you can include all material module <br>
+ng generate module app-material